-If for some reasons you are not able to try dog sledding, witness an old Alaskan tradition—the Iditarod race held on the first Saturday of March.
+If for some reason you are not able to try dog sledding, witness an old Alaskan tradition—the Iditarod trail sled dog race held on the first Saturday of March.
 However, if you are experienced enough, there is also the possibility to participate.

 Besides the race, there are also various activities for those who don’t participate, such as picnics, banquets, sports meetings, dog training, etc. So if you are interested in this kind of sport, don’t miss the main Alaskan event!